 You chose this profession for a reason.
-You value learning, you value helping others, you value students.
-You see your purpose in life and it is to help your students grow academically and socially, and do good things for this world!
-Technology has opened windows for you to tap into the unique characteristics of the students you teach as well as the people you encounter every day.
+You value learning; you value helping others; you value students.
+You see your purpose in life: to help your students grow academically and socially and do good things for this world!
+Technology has opened windows for you to tap into the unique characteristics of the students you teach and the people you encounter daily.
 Be the advocate, the example, the curator, and the digital citizen.
-Know that your hard work will present itself in those daily “ah-ha” moments (yep, that’s an old school saying), and five years from now when you see a former student at a café and they tell you, “I have a job.”
-You played a part in their life for one year, maybe more, maybe less, but they are a better person having encountered you-be kind, always.
+Know that your hard work will present itself in those daily “ah-ha” moments (yep, that’s an old school saying), and five years from now, when you see a former student at a café, and they tell you, “I have a job.”
+You played a part in their life for one year, maybe more or less, but they are a better person, having always encountered you-be kind.

 Your Friend and Fellow,

 Phew!
 That was deep!
 Future Teachers: This is your call!
-Everyday, how you use tech to teach students will shape their world.
-Not how as in “I am really good at Remind 101” but how their learning is impacted by your investment in them-your teaching style, personality, daily interactions, and relationships with your students and their families matter.
+How you use tech to teach students will shape their world daily.
+Not how as in “I am good at Remind 101,” but how their learning is impacted by your investment in them-your teaching style, personality, daily interactions, and relationships with your students and their families matter.
 There is no substitute for genuine enthusiasm and a love for learning.
-Your students see this from day one so set the stage early!
+Your students see this from day one, so set the stage early!

-From preschool to high school, your students are curious and want to learn.
-You will encounter one or two who might test this tenet-guide them as best you can to use this curiosity for the good.
+Your students are curious and want to learn from preschool to high school.
+You will encounter one or two who might test this tenet-guide them as best you can to use this curiosity for good.

-I use many tools and like to introduce new technologies to all my students.
+I use many tools and like introducing new technologies to all my students.
 Since I teach a wide variety of courses, I get to use tech in so many good ways!
-I use ed tech in face-to-face courses with undergrads and graduate students and, also use ed tech in online courses with, again, undergrads and graduate students.
+I use ed tech in face-to-face courses with undergrads and graduate students and, again, in online courses with undergrads and graduate students.
 If ever asked if I had a favorite platform, I probably could never pick just one!
-But, I do have some go-to's that help me be a better teacher because my students are engaged in learning!
+But I have some go-to's that help me be a better teacher because my students are engaged in learning!

 Here is my list: